kcibv/git-tutorial/src/cli.md

 > - If you don't have the git CLI installed on your machine yet, you
 >   can download it from the [git website](https://git-scm.com/downloads).
 > - This article will assume that you operate on Microsoft Windows, but the git
->   commands are exactly the same on other platforms.
+>   commands are exactly the same on all other platforms.

 ## git init operation